 Roses are one of the most rewarding plants to grow and care for.
-So many colours, varieties and many with truly wonderful scents perfect to add beauty and scent to a sunny spot in any garden or patio!
+So many colours, varieties and many with truly wonderful scents.
+Roses are the perfect way to add beauty and scent to a sunny spot in any garden or patio!

 Here are our top tips on planting and maintaining roses for a maximum flowering year after year: